pan100/php-moodserver/WORKLOG.md

 -set min and max range of graph from -50 to 50
 -added medicines to Accordion
 -added some icons to use in the report
+-symlinks to assets with command console assets:install web --symlink -cleaning of chartcontroller

 24.03.2012